Dikgatlong Local Municipality

-Dikgatlong Local Municipality is an administrative area in the Frances Baard District of the Northern Cape in South Africa.
+Dikgatlong Municipality (Mmasepala wa Dikgatlong; Dikgatlong Munisipaliteit) is a local municipality within the Frances Baard District Municipality, in the Northern Cape province in South Africa.
 Dikgatlong is a Setswana name meaning "confluence", and refers to the place where the Harts and Vaal rivers flow into each other in Delportshoop.
 The name was used as early as 1700.

 Main places

 The 2011 census divided the municipality into the following main places:

+Demographics

+According to the 2022 South African census, 66.8% of the population identified as "Black African," 27.8% as "Coloured," and 4.7% as "White."

+In the 2011 census, 58.5% of the population identified as "Black African," 28.5% as "Coloured," and 3.6% as "White."

 Politics

 The municipal council consists of fifteen members elected by mixed-member proportional representation.
 Eight councillors are elected by first-past-the-post voting in eight wards, while the remaining seven are chosen from party lists so that the total number of party representatives is proportional to the number of votes received.
 In the election of 1 November 2021 the African National Congress (ANC) won a majority of eight seats on the council.

 The following table shows the results of the election.